euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Azimuthal integration
 =====================

-While pyFAI addresses the needs of both mono and bi-dimentional integration with various scattering spaces, this contribution focuses on the algorithmic and implementation part.
+While pyFAI addresses the needs of both mono- and bi-dimentional integration in different spaces (real or reciprocal), this contribution focuses on the algorithmic and implementation part of the method.
-The output spaces implemented in pyFAI are:
+The work space in which pyFAI operates are one of the following:

 * :math:`r = \sqrt{x^2+y^2}`
 * :math:`\chi = tan^{-1}(y/x)`